 Originally named Taylorsville in 1876, it was home to the International and Great Northern Railroad.
-In 1882 the Missouri, Kansas and Texas line was established to make Taylor the crossroads of enterprise.
-Rich black soil made cattle and cotton king.
-A large fire in 1879 destroyed 29 wood-frame buildings downtown.
-Buildings were quickly rebuilt with brick and mortar, and they are still part of today's architecturally significant downtown.
-Today, Taylor is a thriving community.
-It is home to Scott and White healthcare systems, and Temple College.
-It also offers some of the top barbecue in the nation, is a part of the Texas BBQ Trail.
+In 1882, the Missouri, Kansas and Texas line was established to make Taylor the crossroads of enterprise.
+Fire destroyed 29 buildings in 1879.
+Those buildings were rebuilt with brick and mortar and remain a part of today's architecturally significant downtown.
+Taylor is home to Temple College and is part of the Texas BBQ Trail. ?

 Festivals include Main Street's Zest Fest in May, the Rodeo Association's Tractor Pull in June, the Taylor Rodeo in July, the International BBQ Cook-Off in August, the Taylor Fly-In & Air Race in November and the Parade of Lights in December.